 Photographs by Sarah Horn.

-To find out more about our programmes and distance delivery study request a prospectus.
+Want to study creativity and art from home like Jacqueline?
+To find out more about TLC's programmes and distance delivery download a prospectus.